tosinezekiel/ReduceBillingExecutionTimeUsingQueue/README.md

 i seeded 100 customer data for this approach.

-i created job to handle api calls; following the above description.
+i created an instance by using job to handle api calls; following the above description.

 i pulled in guzzle to demonstrate api consumption.